kubicorn/kubicorn/README.md

 # kubicorn

-Do not use this tool.
-Go away.
+Create, manage, snapshot, and scale Kubernetes infrastructure in the public cloud.

 ## About

-Create, manage, snapshot, and scale Kubernetes infrastructure in the public cloud.

-`kubicorn` is an **unofficial** project that solves the Kubernetes infrastructure problem and gives users a library to work with infrastructure.
+`kubicorn` is an **unofficial** project that solves the Kubernetes infrastructure problem and gives users a rich golang library to work with infrastructure.

 `kubicorn` is a project that helps a user manage cloud infrastructure for Kubernetes.
 With `kubicorn` a user can create new clusters, modify and scale them, and take a snapshot of their cluster at any time.